osg-htc/docs/docs/worker-node/install-singularity.md

 - Ensure the host has [a supported operating system](../release/supported_platforms.md)
 - Obtain root access to the host
 - Prepare the [required Yum repositories](../common/yum.md).
-  Note that with OSG 3.5 and later, the singularity RPM comes from the EPEL yum repository.
+  Note that the singularity RPM comes from the EPEL yum repository.
   OSG validates that distribution, and detailed instructions are still here.
   With unprivileged singularity, no yum repository is needed.

 In addition, this is highly recommended for image distribution: